workofartyoga/downdog/README.md

 Using '-test' will load the database will some simple test data for the rest api.
 `DATABASE_URL=postgres://postgres:postgres@localhost:5432/database-test`

-`npm start` - launch the ng app
+`npm run build` - will prepare the distribution build

-`npm run start:server` - launch the restify api
+`npm start` - launch the app

 ## Browser
 I tested on Safari, Chrome and Canary on darwin x64 os